AledPeart/plant-base/README.md

 os.environ.setdefault("MONGO_DBNAME", " your database name ")

 ```
-Because it contains sensitive information it is important that your __env.py__ file is listed in your __.gitignore__ file to prevent it from being pushed to Github and being available publicly
+Because it contains sensitive information it is important that you __env.py__ file is listed in your __.gitignore__ file to prevent it from being pushed to Github and being available publicly

-### Deploying to Heroku
+### Creating Dependancies

 Heroku will need to know the dependencies that are required to run your application.
 These will be stored in a __requirements.txt__ file.
 In order to create this run the following command in the github terminal
 ```
-pip3 freeze --local > requirements.txt
 pip3 freeze --local > requirements.txt

 ```